cwlroda/3DFeatNet/Readme.md

 ## Environment

-This version of the code is developed and tested on the following environment:
+This version of the code is developed and tested in the following environment:

 * Python **3.7.11**
 * Tensorflow **2.5**